-Amazon’s Kristin Graham On How to Build, Maintain and Scale a Strong Culture
+How to Build, Maintain and Scale a Strong Culture—According to Kristin Graham

-Culture can make or break a company.
-It’s especially important in the tech industry where competition for the best and brightest is fierce.
+Culture can make or break a company—especially in the tech industry, where competition for the best and brightest is fierce.

 Culture helps a company define itself, attract the right team members and customers, and differentiate in the marketplace.
 It’s the “why” behind the mission and the glue that holds everyone together in good times and bad.